 - Improve delivery of care.
+(Achieved)

 The study team concluded that there are many causes of failure to provide recommended care.
 Some are difficult for health systems to address such as inadequate resources, poor quality clinical guidelines, and inaccurate or nonspecific diagnostic tests.
-Causes more easily addressed include organizational deficiencies, clinician failure to recommend appropriate services, and patient refusal to follow recommendations.
+Other causes should be more easily addressed including organizational deficiencies, clinician failure to recommend appropriate services, and patient refusal to follow recommendations.
 In settings where EMR data are accessible to providers and patients, the PI and DMI evaluate care based on the same information available to the parties who are accountable for care.
 Quality indices based on PI and DMI information have a basic functional validity.
-Several of the indices implemented in the project show sufficient promise to warrant additional development.
+Several of the indices developed in the project show sufficient promise to warrant additional development.

 Strategic Goal: Develop and disseminate health IT evidence and evidence-based tools to improve health care decision making through the use of integrated data and knowledge management.